Transversal family of non-autonomous conformal iterated function systems: Introduction

 In this paper, we consider NIFSs in the complicated overlapping case.
 Here, we do not assume the OSC (\ref{osc}).
 To investigate NIFSs with overlaps, we focus on a family of parameterized NIFSs on $\mathbb{R}^m$ by using the transversality method.
 The transversality method is utilized for the dimension estimation of the limit sets of parameterized IFSs involving some complicated overlaps (see \cite{PoS, S2, SSU, J, JP}).
 This method also provides a crucial tool for the absolute continuity of the invariant measures (e.g., Bernoulli convolutions) of IFSs or some variations (see \cite{S1, PS2, SSU2, T}).
 For some general family of functions with the transversality condition, see \cite{SSU, MU, SU}.
 One of the aims in this paper is to provide a non-autonomous version of the classical transversality method (Main Theorem A).
 Furthermore, we give a family of NIFSs for which we essentially use Main Theorem A to estimate the Hausdorff dimension of limit sets of the NIFSs (Main Theorem B).

 The paper is organized as follows.
 In section 2 we introduce transversal families of non-autonomous conformal iterated function systems on $\mathbb{R}^m$.
-Section 3 is devoted to a proof of one of the main results.
+In section 4 we consider some conditions for a deeper understanding of the system given in section 2.
+Section 4 is devoted to a proof of one of the main results.
 As preliminaries for the proof, we give some lemma for conformal maps on $\mathbb{R}^m$ and construct a Gibbs-like measure on the symbolic space.
 Finally, we give the proof by using the transversality method.
-In section 4 we consider some conditions for a deeper understanding of the system given in section 2.
 In section 5 we give an example of a family $\{\Phi_t\}_{t\in U}$ of parameterized NIFSs such that $\{\Phi_t\}_{t\in U}$ satisfies the transversality condition but $\Phi_t$ does not satisfy the open set condition (\ref{osc}) for any $t\in U$.